What is a satellite navigation system and how does it work?

 Did you know that “GPS” is NOT an umbrella term for satellite navigation systems?

 Contrary to popular belief, GPS (Global Positioning System) is NOT an umbrella term for all satellite navigation systems.
 It used to be, but the term GPS has become associated with the United States-owned NAVSTAR system.
-GNSS (Global Navigation Satellite System) is an umbrella term used today for global systems, but only two global systems exist at this time.
-There are also regional satellite navigation systems, and some of those regional systems are in the process of becoming global.
-Are you confused yet?
-That’s okay.
+GNSS (Global Navigation Satellite System) is an umbrella term used today for global systems.
 We hope to leave you with a basic understanding of these various systems so you can determine which type of satellite navigation system would be best for your application.

 Global Positioning System (GPS)